 How to install wainscoting

 To install wainscoting on this project, I used 1/8-inch hardboard as faux panels and ¾-inch stock as the rails and stiles for the frame.
 Another good choice for both components is medium-density fiberboard (MDF), as it is less expensive than solid wood and profiles well if you use a router on the edges.
-To frame the recessed panels, I used cellular PVC inside-corner trim – the only reason I chose PVC over wood was that the dimensions fit with the project better than the wood inside corner trim that was in stock.
+To frame the recessed wainscoting panels, I used cellular PVC inside-corner trim – the only reason I chose PVC over wood was that the dimensions fit with the project better than the wood inside corner trim that was in stock.
 For the chair rail I went with solid pine because I didn’t want to profile the edges, which often results in visible finger joints and/or voids in the routed edge.

-1. Begin by setting up a work area to provide plenty of room to work.
+1. Begin the wainscoting installation by setting up a work area to provide plenty of room to work.
 With the large number of pocket holes to be drilled and the long frames to be assembled, I used a long worktable on sawhorses.
 You can work on the floor if necessary, but a table allows you to set up a squaring jig (two boards nailed at an exact right angle to each other) to keep your frames square during assembly.

 2. After pre-priming and ripping the 1/8-inch hardboard to width, tack it to the wall with 1-1/2-inch finish nails at the top and bottom edges.
 Make sure any seams will be hidden beneath stiles in the frame.